Dental Assistant Certification & Registration - CDA, RDA (AMT), NELDA

 Dental Assistant Certification Renewals

 Annual DANBE recertification (CDA and NELDA holders) entails maintenance of current CPR, BLS, or ACLS credentials; completion of continuing dental education (CDE) credits; and submission of a renewal application and fee.
-The number of continuing education credits required and cost of renewal varies according to the number of certifications being renewed.
+The number of continuing education credits required and the cost of renewal vary according to the number of certifications being renewed.
 Certification holders must renew their credentials within three months of expiration.
 For those with one certification to renew, the annual fee is $75.

-Individuals who do not fulfill these three aspects of membership may retake the exam in order to regain their certified member status and continue to benefit from member activities.
-Examples of such benefits are: continuing education (e.g., annual convention, state society meetings and seminars, access to the Journal of Continuing Education Topics & Issues and Events, online continuing education programs, on-demand courses), free online career services, leadership opportunities, and awards and scholarships through the AMT Institute for Excellence.
+Individuals who do not fulfill these three aspects of membership may retake the exam to regain their certified member status and continue to benefit from member activities.
+Examples of such benefits are continuing education (e.g., an annual convention, state-society meetings, and seminars, access to the Journal of Continuing Education Topics & Issues and Events, online continuing education programs, on-demand courses), free online career services, leadership opportunities, and awards and scholarships through the AMT Institute for Excellence.

 State Certification for Dental Assistants

 For example, to work as a registered dental assistant in the state of California, candidates must apply for a license from the Dental Board of California.
-The process includes qualifying to take the California RDA exam and completion of an application and payment of $120 fee.
+The process includes qualifying to take the California RDA exam and completing an application and paying off the $120 fee.